Best Cash Registers for Small Businesses 2023

 - 6-line pre- and post-receipt messages

-The Sam4S ER-925 is a sturdy electronic cash register built for retail businesses.
+The SAM4S ER-925 is a sturdy electronic cash register built for retail businesses.
 It is popular with gift shops, ceramics studios, candy shops, and other mid-volume retailers.
-Pricewise, this register is a big step up from the much more affordable 180u, but it offers a lot more features, including customizable peripheral hardware.
+Price-wise, this register is a big step up from the much more affordable 180U, but it offers a lot more features, including customizable peripheral hardware.

-- Taxes and reporting: The ER-925 supports X reports (which display totals without resetting your system) and Z reports (which reset your register when printed).
-This register includes a number of reports that its sister register, the 180u, lacks.
+- Expanded reporting: The ER-925 supports X reports (which display totals without resetting your system) and Z reports (which reset your register when printed).
+This register includes a number of reports that its sister register, the 180U, lacks.
 In addition to basic sales and financial reports, you get stock reports, discount and void reports, and segmented sales reports by category or tender type.
 The register’s PC utility lets you transfer your reporting information to a desktop computer via an internal SD card or direct PC link for deeper reporting and further analysis.

 Need marketing and loyalty tools?
 If you want to automatically collect customer emails for your marketing efforts, the ER-925 is not a great fit.
 Both Lightspeed and Square offer much more robust customer management tools (and Square’s are priced based on your actual use).
-Both also offer built-in payment processing, which speeds your setup process.
+Both also offer built-in payment processing, which speeds up your setup process.

 Methodology